surmon-china/vue-awesome-swiper/README.md

 ### Use the difference（使用方法的区别）

 **SSR and the only difference in the use of the SPA:**
-- SPA worked by the `component`, find quill instance by `ref attribute`.
+- SPA worked by the `component`, find swiper instance by `ref attribute`.
-- SSR worked by the `directive`, find quill instance by `directive arg`.
+- SSR worked by the `directive`, find swiper instance by `directive arg`.
 - Other configurations, events are the same.